Understanding Low Equity Margins in New Zealand

 4. Opt for Less Expensive Properties: Choosing a more affordable home can reduce the amount you need to borrow, potentially lowering your LVR.

-5. Renovate to Increase Value: Improving your property's value through renovations can help you reach 20% equity faster, allowing for the removal of LEMs.
+5. Renovate to Increase Value: Once you own your first home, improving your property's value through renovations can help you reach 20% equity faster, allowing for the removal of LEMs.

 Need Advice On The First Home Buying Process?